Influenza vaccine is the most effective method we have to prevent getting sick from influenza or passing it on to others.

 In British Columbia, the seasonal flu vaccine is provided free of charge to many people:

-- healthy children from six months of age to less than five years old
+- Children from 6 months of age up to 5 years old

-- Household contacts and caregivers of children from birth to less than 5 years of age
+- Household contacts and caregivers of children from birth up to 5 years of age

 - Pregnant women at any stage of pregnancy